Banana Curry (Plantain Curry)

 - 2 tablespoons coriander leaves chopped

 - Wash & peel banana.
 Make sure the inner skin has been removed completely.
 Dice them and add to a bowl of water.

-How to Make Plantain Masala
+How to Make Banana Curry

 - Heat a pan with oil.
 Add cumin and mustard seeds.